mbusby/ComplexityByStartPosition/README.md

 -points How many points you want to sample.
 Default is 20.
 If you want it to go faster use 10.
 If you want a really smooth line use 50.
 If you are really neurotic use 100.

+-single_end Use if the data is single end

 The program works by creating a hash map into memory.
 It might segment fault if you have more read positions than memory available so make sure you give it enough memory.